bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-3.md

 # Introducing geospatial data

-* Geographer Dennis Cosgove has described maps as an instrument, like the microscope or telescope, that “allows us to see at scales impossible for the naked eye;"Thematic maps, focused as they are on the spatial distribution of concepts, “reveal the presence of phenomena that are beyond our normal bodily senses.”
+* Geographer Dennis Cosgove has described maps as an instrument, like the microscope or telescope, that “allows us to see at scales impossible for the naked eye; "Thematic maps, focused as they are on the spatial distribution of concepts, “reveal the presence of phenomena that are beyond our normal bodily senses.”

 <aside>
-Dennis Cosgove reference
+For more information, check out Cosgrove's “Moving Maps” from *Geography and Vision: Seeing, Imagining and Representing the World*.

 </aside>